- Elgar original reference

 Chapter 4: Studying the Global Commons: Governance Without Politics?

+4 Studying the global commons: governance without politics?
 John Vogler Propelled by bargain prices in an increasingly deregulated and competitive industry, the increase in air travel may seem inexorable.
 There are many implications, not least for globalization, but the consequences in terms of atmospheric pollution are often represented as a ‘tragedy of the commons’.
 The global commons are conventionally deﬁned as areas and resources that do not fall within the sovereign jurisdiction of states.
 This would include the oceans, the seabed beneath and the airspace above, as well as Antarctica, outer space, the radio spectrum and, latterly, the global atmosphere itself.
 Although the idea of the commons is very old, it has become inseparable from Hardin’s (1968) well-known metaphor of tragedy.
 This is based, not upon extensive historical evidence, but upon assumptions about individual human acquisitiveness and inability to sacriﬁce immediate gratiﬁcation in the interests of longer-term sustainability.
 Left to their own devices, villagers in a hypothetical open-access commons will, if unrestrained, have an incentive to over-graze or over-pollute and the ultimate consequence will be the degradation of the common resource and the ‘ruin of all’.
 It is this outcome that is the ‘tragedy’.
 In Hardin’s fable the solution is to institute private property rights (enclosure) or to import some external authority to regulate access and use.
-When applied to air transport the problem is not the congestion of international airspace but the high levels of carbon dioxide emitted by aircraft and their contribution to the enhanced greenhouse effect and thus to climate change.
-At...
+When applied to air transport the problem is not the congestion of international airspace but the high levels of carbon dioxide emitted by aircraft and their contribution to the enhanced...

 You are not authenticated to view the full text of this chapter or article.